getsentry/sentry-javascript/MIGRATION.md

 # Upgrading from 7.x to 8.x

+## `framesToPop` applies to parsed frames

+Error with `framesToPop` property will have the specified number of frames removed from the top of the stack.
+This changes compared to the v7 where the property `framesToPop` was used to remove top n lines from the stack string.

 ## Removal of Severity Enum

 In v7 we deprecated the `Severity` enum in favor of using the `SeverityLevel` type.
 In v8 we removed the `Severity`